zplayads/PlayableAdMobDemo-iOS/README-EN.md

 ## 1 Integrate ZPLAY Ads SDK and AdMob SDK
 Using cocoapods as an example, here is some major steps.
-If you use other integration method, please refer to ZPLAY Ads SDK Integration Guide and AdMob SDK Integration Guide.
+If you use other integration methods, please refer to ZPLAY Ads SDK Integration Guide and AdMob SDK Integration Guide.

 a.
 Execute ```pod init``` under project terminal.